 This café is on the top 10 of the most beautiful cafés in the world.
-In Majestic Café you can have breakfast, lunch or dinner but beware of the prices!
+In Majestic Café you can have breakfast, lunch or dinner but watch out for the prices!
 Prices here are higher than average, but you can relax and just have a cup of coffee.

 - Site: www.cafemajestic.com

 Bolhão Market (Mercado do Bolhão)